Q. How are you protecting my privacy?

 Q. Can I complete the questionnaires on a mobile phone or tablet?

 A. Yes you can.
-Each questionnaire has been tested to ensure it can be completed on mobile devices.
+Each survey has been tested to ensure it can be completed on mobile devices.
 We have also tested it on buses and trains to make sure it is commute friendly.
 If you have to stop at any point, just close the browser, and then click the link in your email again and you should return to where you were up to.

 However, it is generally faster to complete on a computer, particularly if you like to make lengthy comments.